You’re busy and you need to know how to address an envelope, so let’s get right into it.

 ON THE FOURTH LINE, PRINT THE CITY STATE AND ZIP CODE.

-You don’t need a comma after the city, and please use the standard TWO LETTER postal abbreviations for states.
+You don’t need a comma after the city, and please use the standard TWO LETTER postal abbreviations in capital letters for states.
 It’s not 1933.

 Example: LAKE ZURICH IL 60047

-Write your name and address.
+Write your name and full street address (or the sender’s address) in the top left corner of the envelope with a pen or permanent marker.
 Essentially, use the very same format as the TO address, though you can use lowercase if you want, and you can be fancier if it suits you.
 Please don’t put your return address on the back of the envelope, though.
 According to my local post office clerk, Diane, it’s a pain to turn over that letter.

 The return address — your address — should be in the upper left corner of the envelope and look like this: